demiglace0505/styled-components-v5/README.md

   display: ${props => props.open ? 'block' : 'none'};
 `
 ```

+## Building the login UI

+> **What I learned:**
+>
+> Creating forms and event handlers for submission and text field entry
+>
+> animation using styled-components keyframes

+In this section, I learned how to style an input component, and how to use a single useState hook for multiple input fields.
+I learned to create forms and to conditionally render a spinner animation using keyframes.

+____

 #### Using one useState hook for managing multiple form fields